All Products

 • blinkType

-Source table: The source table of the data.
+Source Table: The source table of the data.

-blinkType: Supports selecting odps or continuous-odps.
+blinkType: You can select odps or continuous-odps.

 • Tablestore